vraudszus/ClanManager/README.md

-# The best ClanManager for Supercell's game "Clash Royale"
+# The best ClanManager for Supercell's game Clash Royale

 - Get detailed insights in the performance of your clan members
 - Who performs well?
 And who doesn't?